-We are passionate about SHE-CAN because global perspectives create global thinkers of us all.
-As a result of this approach, 16 percent of incoming classes are international students and nearly 65 percent of our students study abroad before they graduate.
+Lafayette is passionate about the work of SHE-CAN because global perspectives create global thinkers of us all.
+As a result of this approach, 16 percent of incoming classes are international students and nearly 65 percent of Lafayette's students study abroad before they graduate.
 We are committed to creating a diverse and inclusive campus that, through clear communication, mutual respect, and a collaborative atmosphere, draws upon a wide variety of views and is supportive of each member of its faculty, students, and staff.

 Lafayette’s vision to create a dynamic atmosphere that embraces exploration, personal connection, and community is an ideal fit for our SHE-CAN scholars and is the reason why Lafayette is one of our strongest partners today.
 With several Rwandan and Cambodian SHE-CAN scholars in their student body, Lafayette goes above and beyond to create a welcoming environment for these young women and provide the support that they need to achieve their dreams.
 Our scholars are leaders on campus, have travelled internationally on humanitarian expeditions, and shared a piece of Rwandan culture by performing a traditional dance at Lafayette’s Intercultural Day.